4.152 Student Affairs & Enrollment Management

 - Firearms, Fireworks, and Explosives

 Possession of fireworks or explosives of any description is hereby prohibited on university grounds or property or in approved student housing.
-A person with a concealed handgun permit in accordance with Texas Law may possess a handgun and/or ammunition as long as the item(s) are concealed within a vehicle.
-Handguns or other firearms are prohibited outside of a vehicle, or within a vehicle without a concealed handgun permit, on property owned, leased, or rented by Midwestern State University.
+A person appropriately licensed to carry a handgun may possess a concealed handgun and/or ammunition in accordance with state law and Midwestern State University Policy.
+Handguns or other firearms are otherwise prohibited on property owned, leased, or rented by Midwestern State University.

 Gambling in any form by the use of cards, dominoes, billiards, dice, pool, table tennis, snooker, or any other means specifically defined by state law, shall be prohibited on university grounds or property or in approved student housing.
 For a definition of gambling, see Texas Penal Code, Chapter 47.